-- Appropriate content meets the requirements of the assignment and reflects critical thinking on your part. - Specific details support your main ideas by clarifying or expanding.
-Help your reader to get a clear picture! - Logical organization helps a reader follow your train of thought.
-Presentation plans must be organized according to the directions provided for each assignment. - Presentation includes correct grammar and usage, effective style, and appropriate language choices.
+- Appropriate content meets the requirements of the assignment and reflects critical thinking on your part. - Presentation includes correct grammar and usage, effective style, and appropriate language choices.
 Presentation also refers to the format you use for written work -- standard essay style, standard font (size 12), one-inch margins all around. - Documentation (if necessary) should be evidenced in two ways: oral citation and bibliography in correct MLA/APA or Chicago formatting.
 When in doubt, document!
 Don't risk an Honor Code violation by incorporating another author's work into your own without citing it appropriately. - Submission of materials should occur either in class (hard copy) or through Moodle.
 Include your name as part of the file name as shown on YOUR computer.
 That way, the file I received will show your name in the file.